DEADLINE: November 15, 2015

-The Tribal College Faculty Fellowship offers financial aid to selected faculty members currently working at tribally controlled colleges to attend the Conference on College Composition and Communication (CCCC) March 18-21, 2015, in Tampa, Florida.
-We are offering two Tribal College Faculty Fellowships in the amount of $750 each.
+The Tribal College Faculty Fellowship offers financial aid to selected faculty members currently working at tribally controlled colleges to attend the Conference on College Composition and Communication (CCCC) April 6-9, 2016, in Houston, Texas.
+We are offering two Tribal College Faculty Fellowships in the amount of $1,250 each.

 Featuring over 500 sessions focusing on teaching practices, writing and literacy programs, language research, history, theory, information technologies, and professional and technical communication, the annual CCCC meeting provides a forum for thinking, learning, networking, and presenting research on the teaching and learning of writing.